 Traditionally, the cucumbers used for making cornichons were small cucumbers that grew along a trellis near old castles.
-Cornichon comes from the old French word for “small horn” due to their shape.
+Cornichon comes from the old French word for “small horn” due to its shape.

-In the old-school French methods of preparing cornichons, white vinegar or tarragon vinegar are combined with herbs such as capers or dill to make them especially flavorful.
+In the old-school French methods of preparing cornichons, white vinegar or tarragon vinegar is combined with herbs such as capers or dill to make them especially flavorful.

-Today, the pickling process of most commercially sold cornichons are produced according to factory specifications.
-But generally they contain several key ingredients including:
+Today, the pickling process of most commercially sold cornichons is produced according to factory specifications.
+But generally, they contain several key ingredients including: